Cognitive model: Box-and-arrow models

+Modularity: the mind is composed of separate "modules."

+Serial Processing (Directional Flow): information usually moves in a linear, step-by-step fashion.

+Discrete Stages: each box completes its job in its entirety before passing the result to the next box.
+This is the opposite of the Dynamical Systems approach, which sees everything as a continuous, messy overlap.

 Computational models

 A computational model is a mathematical model in computational science that requires extensive computational resources to study the behavior of a complex system by computer simulation.
 Computational cognitive models examine cognition and cognitive functions by developing process-based computational models formulated as sets of mathematical equations or computer simulations.
 The system under study is often a complex nonlinear system for which simple, intuitive analytical solutions are not readily available.
 Rather than deriving a mathematical analytical solution to the problem, experimentation with the model is done by changing the parameters of the system in the computer, and studying the differences in the outcome of the experiments.
 Theories of operation of the model can be derived/deduced from these computational experiments.

 Examples of common computational models are weather forecasting models, earth simulator models, flight simulator models, molecular protein folding models, and neural network models.

 Symbolic

 A symbolic model is expressed in characters, usually non-numeric ones, that require translation before they can be used.